This page provides information on how we, Norfolk County Council, use your personal information to administer the Blue Badge scheme.

 We share this information without your specific consent as it is reasonable and necessary to do so to fulfil our public tasks or it is otherwise in the substantial public interest to do so.
 The law imposes safeguards to protect your privacy in these circumstances.

-Finally, we may also share your information across different departments of the Norfolk County Council, where it is necessary for our public tasks or functions to do so.
+Finally, we may also share your information across different departments of Norfolk County Council, where it is necessary for our public tasks or functions to do so.

 How we keep your information

-The information is stored electronically, on the County Council’s records management system, known as CRM, Norfolk’s Blue Badge Case Management system provided by IEG4, the Blue Badge console, The Department for Transport’s Manage Blue Badges system and, if necessary, the LAS social care system.
+The information is stored electronically, on the County Council’s records management system, known as CRM, Norfolk’s Blue Badge Case Management system provided by IEG4, the Blue Badge console, The Department for Transport’s Manage Blue Badges system and, if necessary, the Liquid Logic social care system.
 Additionally, information is securely stored in other mediums, including email accounts and in paper files.
 We do not process your information outside of the European Economic Area.